Samulus/neovib/docs/CPI220_RUBRIC.md

 All of the algorithms in the code are basically proportional to n (with the exception of Timsort and stuff).
 The main detection algorithm iterates over each sample exactly once so the amount of time it takes for it to run corresponds to the length of the song linearlly.

+!!
+NEED TO TALK ABOUT
+* Float -> Double Problem
+* How I figured out how to scroll beats in time with the music
+* How I